dgiling/BASE/README.md

 BASE v2.3
 =========

+**NOTE (April 2018): This code is now implemented as an R package, which can be installed from github with devtools.
+See https://github.com/dgiling/BASEmetab and user guide: https://github.com/dgiling/BASEmetab/blob/master/vignettes/BASEmetab.pdf**

 Code accompanying Grace et al. (2015) Fast processing of diel oxygen curves: estimating stream metabolism with BASE (BAyesian Single-station Estimation).
 Limnology and Oceanography: Methods, 13, 103–114 http://onlinelibrary.wiley.com/doi/10.1002/lom3.10011/full